sshaufi/devops-training/README.md

 Details on usage for each section are provided below.

 ## Usage
-In this section I will show how I use this this repository, and the command [run.sh](run.sh) to automate and simplify this tasks.

-I will also share the stdout of each of the commands to show that the script actually works.

-### Updates With Ansible

-## Usage
 This section demonstrates how to utilize this repository and the `run.sh` command for automating and simplifying various tasks.